Jemeni11/FicRadar/README.md

 ## FAQ

 **Do you store my data?**
-Nope.
-Not even in local storage.
+Yes.
+Only on your own device.
+The extension makes use of the storage API (Add link) to send your data from the popup to the new tab.
+Your data isn't sent anywhere else.
+You can open the network tab on the new tab page to confirm.
 FicRadar doesn’t track, save, or upload anything.

 **Why do I need to be logged in?**
 Because some platforms (like QQ on some pages and AO3) require login to access subscription data.
+You could try without it.
+It could work.
+This hasn't been tested.

-**Why no manual input?**
+**Isn't this shady?**
-FicRadar is about surfacing **public** interactions—what people publicly comment on.
-We don’t let you paste your own links, to keep the scope tight.
+I don't think so.
+All this data is already publicly available.
+This extension just automates a process anyone could carry out manually.
+If you don't want your interactions on XenForo forums to be publicly visible, you can just hide your profile.
+This extension can’t get around that.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>